techcompliant/TC-Specs/Input/keyboard.md

 | Device type ID | 0x30c17406 | Generic ASCII Keyboard
 |        Version | 1          | Fixed Version

 A generic input keyboard.
-All input is buffered in an 8 item queue, excess keys presses are lost.
-In addition, the "CHECK_KEY" functionality will only work with up to 8 keys pressed simultaneously, more then that will result in losing the earliest pressed keys.
+All input is buffered in an 8 item queue, excess keys presses push the earliest keypress off the queue.
+In addition, the "CHECK_KEY" functionality will only work with up to 8 keys pressed simultaneously.

 Interrupt Commands
 ----